srusskih/git-pre-commit-hook/README.md

 This an exmaple of git hooks usage.

-In this case we are going run django tests for our projects before the commit and
+In this case we are going run django tests for our projects before a commit and do not allow make the commit without fixind tests :)

 How you can use it:
  1. copy `pre-commit` to your `.git/hooks` directory